St0lenThunda/FreelanceScripts/package_toolkit/README.md

 > - Packages everything into an `output/freelance_toolkit.zip` archive.
 >
 > Intended as a learning resource: code is heavily commented to explain each step and concept.
-2. The output zip file will be created in the project root as `freelance_toolkit.zip`.

 ## Exclusion Rules

 - Files and directories matching the following patterns are excluded: